Ganesh-Macherla/Gesture-Controlled-Flappy-Bird/README.md

 ---

 I saw many applicaitons of hand tracking everywhere and i was like, "Cooool i wanna do that too"...and decided to combine it with Python-based game development to build a gesture controlled version of the classic game of flappy bird.
 Why?
 Because I have free will and i thought it would be cool to explore my boundaries with this one.
-Safe to safe it helped me build confidence in building cross domain systems and improved my understanding of real-time system designs in general.
+Safe to say it helped me build confidence in building cross domain systems and improved my understanding of real-time system designs in general.